 Consensual sex turned into a gruesome rape.
 The two boys stabbed her in the face and body “dozens of times” with a screwdriver.
 They also bludgeoned her further with the toilet tank lid and an ashtray.
 While she begged for her life they gouged her eye out.
 When Reyes bragged about the murder to an individual identified as Miranda Leal, he told her Corriann cried out, “Why are you doing this to me?”
 But they continued to torture her.
 They also strangled her and carved an upside-down cross into her abdomen.

 A few days after the murder a passerby noticed the door to the apartment open.
 When he went in he found Corriann’s disfigured body.
 Reyes and Alas had placed religious objects around her body.
 They had bashed in her head.
 Later during the autopsy, the coroner found pieces of porcelain embedded in her face.

 After the murder, Reyes told two people explicit details about what they had done to Corriann, and someone reported him to the police.
 Miranda Leal said that he laughed and smiled while he boasted about the gruesome acts.
 She didn’t take it seriously, because it seemed just too bizarre for her believe.
 Once the police arrested Reyes, he confessed to the interrogators.
 He explained that he was just doing what the devil told him to do, and that the devil watched the whole time they were doing it.
 Later in court, Reyes smiled for the cameras.

-Victor Alas is currently incarcerated at the Stiles Prison in Texas
+Victor Alas is currently incarcerated at the Stiles facility within the Texas Department Of Corrections

-Jose Reyes is currently incarcerated at the Robertson Prison in Texas
+Jose Reyes is currently incarcerated at the Ferguson Faciliy within the Texas Department Of Corrections